idf-io/bioinformatics-at-the-dkfz/README.md

-# Practical exercises for "Bioinformatics at the DKFZ" course
+# Practical exercises and report for "Bioinformatics at the DKFZ" course

 > DKFZ
 > Applied bioinformatics